Crash (American TV series): Reception

 Reviews of the series have been mixed: Ginia Bellafante of The New York Times said "The show is hardly the most original depiction of Los Angeles, but has a noirish appeal, and ambitions to tell a big story".
 On the other hand, Variety's Brian Lowry wrote: "There's not a whit of originality to it," and "The show possesses less substance than a brisk Santa Ana wind."
 According to Matthew Gilbert of The Boston Globe, "None of the stories or characters is remotely interesting".

 Home media

-The first season of Crash was released on DVD in the USA on September 15, 2009.
+The first season of Crash was released on DVD in the USA by Starz under its subsidiary Anchor Bay Entertainment on September 15, 2009.
 The second season was released through Amazon.com on September 15, 2010.